 Hate crime is any criminal offence committed against a person or property that is motivated by the offender’s hatred of someone because of their; age, race, gender, religion, sexuality or disability.

-are unlicensed money lenders who often charge very high interest rates and sometimes use threats and violence to frighten people who can’t pay back their loan
+Loan sharks are unlicenced money lenders who often charge very high interest rates and sometimes use threats and violence to frighten people who can’t pay back their loan

 Neighbourhood Watches are ran by volunteers to help make sure the area remains safe and to prevent crime.
 There may be a Neighbourhood Watch in your local area.